 The University of Toronto is a global leader in research and teaching.
-We provide diverse and extensive areas of study organized around smaller, intimate learning communities.
+We provide diverse and extensive areas of study organized around intimate learning communities.
 That is what creates an exceptional learning environment for our students.
-Come and customize your education at U of T. Following graduation, join a network of over 500,000 accomplished alumni around the world.
+Customize your education at U of T and join a network of over 500,000 accomplished alumni around the world.

 “At the Pan Am Games I swam the 200m butterfly.
 To see a bunch of my teammates there all wearing their U of T gear and cheering me on is something very special.”

 Team Canada and former Varsity Blues swimmer, recent alumnus

 STUDENT NEWS AT U OF T

 When the producers of the television adaptation of Margaret Atwood’s famed novel The Handmaid’s Tale began developing the series, they didn’t realize how closely it would follow the political realities of the United States over the past year.

 “The entire cast of the series woke up on Nov.
 9th and looked at each other and said, in essence, ‘We are no longer in a fiction,’” Atwood told a full house of University of Toronto students, faculty, staff and media at Innis College on Wednesday for the Canadian premiere of the first episode of the series.

 Elizabeth Ching had a post-graduation plan.

 She had laid the groundwork for a career in content marketing by completing internships as a student.
 She received a job offer even before her dual degree in linguistics, and book and media studies.